 With summer just around the corner, many men decide to switch up their beard styles to suit the warm weather.
 While practical, shedding a few pounds around the neckline can also take inches off your overall appearance.
 The top styles this year are sleeker and more refined, making light work of maintenance, but with lots of visual interest.
 No one says you have to shave off all you beard, but these tips will keep you looking your best on the beach!

-If you are coming into the male grooming arena, growing out a beard will depend on your genetics and patience.
+If you are coming into the male grooming arena, growing out a beard (See: How to make your beard grow faster) will depend on your genetics and patience.
 Don’t be scared to try different styles to get a feel for which works best for your face shape.
 Just because one beard looks awesome/awful on someone else, do not discard a potential life partner.
 Your beard is a great way to add something new to your looks, and is the epitome of masculinity.

 Look at these top seven beard styles for men this summer: